OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/01_Mamba_intro_CCB.md

 mamba activate base
 ```

-You should see `(base)` has appeared at the beginning of your prompt - e.g `(base) abcd1234@obds:$`
+After the last command above, you should see `(base)` has appeared at the beginning of your prompt - e.g `(base) olin0164@obds:/project/abcd1234/mamba_installation`

 The 'base' environment is the name of the the default Conda environment created when you install Conda.
-It contains Conda, Mamba Python and several core Python packages.
+It contains Conda, Mamba, Python, and several essential Python packages.

-**5) Test your source command has worked by trying:**
+#### 5) Test your source command has worked by trying:**

 ```bash
 which conda